 Erosion control: Maximilian Sunflower has a perennial root crown and rhizomatous root system.
 Annual stems are produced from underground stems.
 This growth pattern allows Maximilian Sunflower to spread and form dense plant clusters, reinforcing soil and preventing erosion.

 Ethnobotanical: Native Americans used parts of this plant as sources of food, oil, dye, and thread.
-Pioneers planted Maximilian sunflowers near their homes to repel mosquitoes and used the blossoms in bathwater to relieve arthritis pain.
-Sunflower seeds are eaten as snack items, or sprinkled on salads and other foods.
+Pioneers planted Maximilian Sunflowers near their homes to repel mosquitoes and used the blossoms in bathwater to relieve arthritis pain.

 Ornamental: The bright yellow flowers of Maximilian Sunflower make it a popular choice for use in native gardens.
 It can be utilized as a hedge or natural screen because of its height.